Women’s Empowerment and Leadership

 Financial literacy skills development

-WISE continues to provide academic support for GGAL girls going into higher education.
-Education is one of our key components to building self-confidence and gaining economic wealth.
-Our support includes
+Education is one of our key components to building self-confidence and increasing economic opportunities.
+Our support includes:

 Access to GED resources and help